EmbroidePy/pyembroidery/README.md

 Any suggestions or comments please raise an issue on the github.

-pyembroidery was originally intended for in inkscape/inkstitch.
-However, it was entirely coded from the ground up with all projects in mind.
-It includes a lot of higher level and middle level pattern composition abilities, and accounts for any knowable error.
-It should be highly robust with a simple api in order to be entirely reasonable for *any* python embroidery project.
+pyembroidery was coded from the ground up with all projects in mind.
+It includes a lot of higher level and middle level pattern composition abilities, and should accounts for any knowable error.
+It should be highly robust with a simple api so as to be reasonable for *any* python embroidery project.

 It should be complex enough to go very easily from points to stitches, fine grained enough to let you control everything, and good enough that you shouldn't want to.